nehaljwani/team.exiv2.org/book/IMaEA.md

 In July 2017 we received our first security CVE.
 Not a pleasant experience.
 The security folks started hitting us with fuzzed files.
 These are files which violate format specifications and can cause the code to crash.
 We responded with v0.27 which will have regular "dot" releases to provide security fixes.
 Managing frequent releases and user correspondence consumes lots of my time.

 In parallel with "the dots", major work is being carried to prepare Exiv2 for the future.
-Dan and Luis are working on v0.28 which will be released in 2020.
+Luis, Dan and Rosen are working on v0.28 which will be released in 2021.
 This is a considerable reworking of the code into C++11.

 I'm delighted by the work done by Dan, Luis and Kevin to deal with the assault of the security people.
 I believe we are responding effectively to security issues.
 None-the-less, they have dominated the development of Exiv2 for at least two years and many ideas could not be pursued because security consumed our engineering resources.